Employer Relations Alliance

 Wed, Apr 15 2026

-Join other engineering employer relations professionals for a conversation about the current campus recruitment scene.
+Join other employer relations professionals for a conversation about the current campus recruitment scene for engineering students.

 We’ll discuss topics such as: